 Arroyo Simi-Las Posas was identified as a potential groundwater-dependent ecosystem (GDE) on the statewide potential GDE map (Figure 2-38, Potential Groundwater-Dependent Ecosystems for the Las Posas Valley Basin; Appendix I, The Nature Conservancy GDE Tech Memo).
-However, the riparian vegetation in the Arroyo Simi Las Posas composing these potential GDEs was established and is maintained by discharges from wastewater plants and Simi Valley dewatering discharges to Arroyo Simi.
 The connection between Arroyo Simi-Las Posas and the underlying Shallow Alluvial Aquifer varies with location in the ELPMA (CMWD 2012, 2013).
 Arroyo Simi-Las Posas is a losing stream from upstream of the basin boundary to approximately Leta Yancy Road in Moorpark, at which point it becomes a gaining stream to approximately a mile downstream of the MWTP (CMWD 2012, 2013).
-The gaining reach is caused by surface water that is resurfacing rather than by discharge of native groundwater (CMWD 2012, 2013).
 Downstream from this point, Arroyo Simi-Las Posas is a losing stream again, extending into the PVB to the south (Figure 2-16).
 Currently, perennial flow in Arroyo Simi-Las Posas ends upstream of the boundary between the LPVB and PVB, although in the past, perennial flow has reached the PVB.
 During 2014 and 2015, which were both drought years, the terminus of perennial flow retreated upstream (CMWD 2015, 2016d).